-Matured in 85% French (95% new) and 15% American (5% new) hogsheads for 18 months prior to blending and bottling.
+Matured in 28% new and 72% seasoned (85% French, 15% American) oak hogsheads for 18 months prior to blending and bottling.

 WINE DESCRIPTION

 Deep crimson with violet hues.
 Lifted and fragrant aromas of briary blackberry, red currant, Satsuma plum, with floral notes of violets, cassis, lavender, supported by crushed thyme and black pepper.
 The palate is textural and layered with red currant, mulberry and blackberry revealing hints of bay leaf and anise, balanced by focussed acidity, depth and structure from cedary oak and elegant, fine-grained tannins.